ghostty-org/ghostty/README.md

 ...
 ```

 On macOS, the themes are built-in to the `Ghostty.app` bundle.
-On Linux,
+Note: to reload the
+configuration, you must quit (Cmd-Q) and restart ghostty.

-theme support requires a valid Ghostty resources dir ("share" directory).
+On Linux, theme support requires a valid Ghostty resources dir ("share" directory).
 More details about how to validate the resources directory on Linux
 is covered in the [shell integration section](#shell-integration-installation-and-verification).